Jadsia/spoontacular-cwt/INDIVIDUAL-PROJECT.md

    b) create a feature branch for the user story

-   c) move the user-story into `in progress` on Github Project

-   d) implement the user-story using TDD
+   c) implement the user-story using TDD

-   e) submit a pull-request (PR) with issue(s) implemented for review
+   d) submit a pull-request (PR) with issue(s) implemented for review

-   f) if PR is approved, mentor will merge into `master` branch and update Heroku application.
+   e) if PR is approved, mentor will merge into `master` branch and update Heroku application.
 The student will deploy to Heroku and go to (9a).
-Otherwise, go back to step (9d)
+Otherwise, go back to step (9c)

    Note: FYI, if the user story is `As a user, I can create a widget`, then the branch name should be something like `user-creates-widget` and the feature spec should be `user_creates_widget_spec.rb`.